 Shannon’s Savory Asparagus Cheese Casserole

-This holiday recipe has been a favorite on both sides of my family for years.
+This holiday recipe has been a favorite on both sides of her family for years.
 The secret is Le Seur asparagus and sharp cheddar cheese.

 - 3 cans Le Seur Asparagus